beegee-tokyo/RAK11200-SMA-Sunnyboy/AT-Commands.md

 ```
 AT+NJM?

-+NJM:"Get or set the network join mode"
++NJM:Get or set the network join mode
 OK

 AT+NJM=?